lukajml/b2br/README.md

 ### Project description

 #### Debian vs Rocky Linux
-I choose Debian, instead of Rocky for my os, because Rocky is not only more complicated for beginners, it is also more servers oriented eventhough it's robustness was very appeling.
+I choose Debian, instead of Rocky for my os, because Rocky is not only more complicated for beginners, it is also more servers oriented eventhough it's robustness was very appealing.
 For my first VM i prefered to go with the more beginner friendly option, Debian.
 It is well renowned and very stable, so i went with it.

 #### AppArmor vs SELinux(Security-Enhanced Linux)
-AppArmor offers a more simple aproch to security, it's very permissive for the admin as it can help custom profiles for each app seperatly.
-It is a bit less secure compared to SELinux wihich offers a more strict approch security wise which also means it's less easy to use.
+AppArmor offers a more simple aproach to security, it's very permissive for the admin as it can help custom profiles for each app seperatly.
+It is a bit less secure compared to SELinux which offers a more strict aproach security-wise which also means it's less easy to use.

 #### UFW vs firewalld
-UFW offers a less complicated firewall that is very easy to use and efficent.
+UFW(Uncomplicated firewall) offers a less complicated firewall that is very easy to use and efficent.
 Compared to firewalld's verbose which is more complicated, firewalld is also a bit overkill for this project.
-While doing research for this project I found that UFW is very compatible with Debian, the os I choose, and firewalld is more commonly used with Rocky.
+While doing research for this project I found that UFW is very compatible with Debian, the os I chose, and firewalld is more commonly used with Rocky.

 #### VirtualBox vs UTM
 VirtualBox is available for any OS whereas UTM is strictly for macOS user.
-UTM is also beginner friendly and less heavy on the memory.
-VirtualBox is feature-rich and support a wide variety of distros, sadly it is also slower as it is memory heavy.
+UTM is also beginner-friendly and less heavy on the memory.
+VirtualBox is feature-rich and support a wide variety of distros, sadly it is also slower as it is memory-heavy.

 #### APT vs Aptitude
-Apt is the default Linux command-line tool to manage thes packages on Debian-based system.
+Apt is the default Linux command-line tool to manage these packages on Debian-based system.
 It comes by default and doesn't offer a graphical interface.
-Aptitude is another populart tool to manage packages, it doesn't come by default so it needs to be installed with Apt.
-Contrary to Apt, Aptitude as a graphical interface.
+Aptitude is another popular tool to manage packages, it doesn't come by default so it needs to be installed with Apt.
+Contrary to Apt, Aptitude has a graphical interface.

 #### LVM
-Logical volume manager, provides a method of allocating and managing space on mass-storage devices that is more advanced and flexible than the traditional methos of partitioning storage volumes.
+Logical volume manager, provides a method of allocating and managing space on mass-storage devices that is more advanced and flexible than the traditional methods of partitioning storage volumes.

 #### Partitioning
 The 20GB disk is split into a small unencrypted /boot partition (956MB) needed by the bootloader, and a large encrypted LUKS partition containing the rest of the disk.
 Inside that encrypted container, LVM manages three logical volumes: root (7.5GB) for the OS, swap (1GB) as RAM overflow, and home (10.5GB) for user data.
 Keeping /boot separate is necessary since encryption cannot be unlocked before the bootloader runs.
 LVM was chosen for its flexibility, allowing partition resizing without touching the physical disk layout.

 #### Security Policies
-The security policies where given in the subject, for UFW we had to block all incoming and outgoing requests and allow port 4242 for incoming traffic.
+The security policies were given in the subject, for UFW we had to block all incoming and outgoing requests and allow port 4242 for incoming traffic.

-For sudo, I had to limit the paths that can be used by sudo to run commands, require TTY (needed to use sudo), display a custom message when using wrong password with sudo, set the input logs file, set the directory to save additional output ans input logs, limit connection attempts using sudo.
+For sudo, I had to limit the paths that can be used by sudo to run commands, require TTY (needed to use sudo), display a custom message when using wrong password with sudo, set the input logs file, set the directory to save additional output and input logs, limit connection attempts using sudo.

 For the passwords, I had to enforce the following policies:
 • Your password has to expire every 30 days.\